philipcristiano/sssftp/README.md

     ]}]}].
 ```

-Multiple port/bucket combinations can be used although they will share the same credentials as defined from the environment variable `AWS_BUCKET`
+Multiple port/bucket combinations can be used.

 In addition to `port` and `aws_bucket` are `role` and `external_id`. `role` and `external_id` will be used if defined to assume a role from another account.